top of page

 OUR NEW WATER HEATER: Rheem XE50T10H45U0 50 gallon HPWH.
 NEEA Tier 4 efficiency (the highest efficiency classification available; the energy code requires at least Tier 3 efficiency, as explained above).
 According to https://carbonswitch.co/heat-pump-water-heater-reviews , this model has both highest efficiency and lowest sound of tested models.
 That said, I am not endorsing our water heater model because it was only recently installed, and therefore I cannot offer any assurance as to its quality.
 However, it does come with a 10 year tank and parts warranty.

-the installation prices we paid as compared to the price quotes from BayREN associated contractors, were an aberration.
+My experience with BayREN was not favorable.
+That said, please know that it is possible that my experience, and the installation prices we paid as compared to the price quotes from BayREN certified contractors, were an aberration.
 I recommend that anyone considering installing a new HPWH, and/or other type of energy-efficient equipment for which BayREN offers rebates, procure at least a couple quotes from BayREN contractors, and at least a couple quotes from contractors outside the BayREN contractor pool.

 SELECTING NON-BAYREN CONTRACTORS TO GET BIDS FROM While you can have some confidence that a BayREN certified contractor for water heating heat pumps (and/or other equipment) are proficient at installing this type of equipment, how does one select non-BayREN contractors to get quotes from?
 My recommendation: Get educated, look at reviews, and get references.
 Try to be knowledgeable about heat pump water heaters (or whatever other equipment you wish to install) so that you will understand the basic concepts that the contractor may introduce.
 And so that you can ask good questions.
 If the contractor understands that you are knowledgeable, they are less likely to cut corners.
 As for reviews and references, make sure that they are for the same, or very similar, work as you are considering doing.
 And don't feel rushed to select a contractor.
 Tell contractors that you are getting multiple bids.
 If they are unclear in what they are offering, and they can't clarify this to your satisfaction, either pass on them, or see if it becomes more clear as you talk to other contractors - and perhaps do more research on terms and system choices.